-Students have the right to inspect their Official University Record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
-Students have the right to have access to their financial assistance file, as maintained by the Financial Aid and Awards Office under the supervision of a staff member.
+Students have the right to inspect their official university record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
+Students have the right to have access to their financial assistance file, as maintained by Awards and Financial Aid under the supervision of a staff member.
 Assessment reports and letters of reference submitted by third parties in support of students applying to professional programs will not be available for inspection.
-Students may inspect their Official University Record during normal office hours, and upon advance request in writing.
+Students may inspect their official university record during normal office hours, and upon advance request in writing.
 When students inspect their original records, examination will be permitted only under conditions that will prevent alteration or mutilation.
-In the event of a dispute as to the accuracy of the information maintained in their Official University Record, a student may appeal to the Registrar.
+In the event of a dispute as to the accuracy of the information maintained in their official university record, a student may appeal to the Registrar.